jkellerer/jenkins-client-launcher/README.md

 - Config file driven with support for centralized configuration.
 - Prepare & maintain the environment:
 	- Keep Jenkins client up-to-date.
-	- Install Java if required.
+	- Check if Java installation is required.
 	- Remove outdated temporary files and workspaces.
+- SSH tunnel support (connect to Jenkins via SSH).
 - Monitoring with restart on failure:
 	- Detect client crash e.g. OutOfMemory.
 	- Detect remote offline state of the node by querying Jenkins server.